codesharedot/quantum-resistant-ledger-price/README.md

-# ardor price
+# abbc-coin price

-Gets the ardor price with Python (from JSON).
+Gets the abbc-coin price with Python (from JSON).

 https://pythonbasics.org